se2p/pynguin/docs/user/intro.rst

 * S. Lukasczyk, F. Kroiß, and G. Fraser.
   **An Empirical Study of Automated Unit Test Generation for Python**.
-  Submitted to the EMSE Special Edition on “Advances in Search-Based Software Engineering”.  `arXiv:2111.05003 <https://arxiv.org/abs/2111.05003>`_
+  Accepted for the EMSE Special Edition on “Advances in Search-Based Software Engineering”.  `arXiv:2111.05003 <https://arxiv.org/abs/2111.05003>`_

   BibTeX entry: